1999 NCAA Division I men's basketball championship game: Aftermath

-The victory against Duke marked the start of a dynasty for the Huskies, as they would go on to win five more national championships in 2004, 2011, 2014, 2023, and 2024.
-UConn is now tied with North Carolina for the third most national championships, trailing only Kentucky (8 titles) and UCLA (11 titles).
+The victory against Duke marked the start of a dynasty for the Huskies, as they would go on to win the national championship in their next five title game appearances in 2004, 2011, 2014, 2023, and 2024.
+The winning streak would eventually be ended in 2026, as the Huskies narrowly fell to Michigan by a 69-63 score.

+UConn is currently tied with North Carolina for the third most national championships, trailing only Kentucky (8 titles) and UCLA (11 titles).

 Despite the loss to UConn, Duke would rebound and win another national championship two years later.
 They would also win two more national championships in 2010 and 2015.